Why is it that zucchini’s are so prolific? Luckily in Italy, they have more zucchini ideas to use up the gut from the garden.

 Yesterday’s zucchini from the garden were a mixed batch.
 Some just blossoms and one lovely HUGE blossom with the tiny zucchini still attached.
 My first fried zucchini blossom was served like that.

 I had gone to Roger Verge’s cooking school in Mougin for a week with my best friend, and we ate daily at the hotel.
-The first appetizer we had been served was a blossom stuffed with a duxelle ( puree) of mushrooms and a whole black truffle inside.
+The first appetizer we had been served was a blossom stuffed with a duxelle ( mince) of mushrooms and a whole black truffle inside.
 Needless to say, we had one a day for the whole week!

 This version, pictured above, is breaded and fried and filled with chopped mozzarella and tiny pieces of anchovy.
 The anchovy is FABULOUS hit of salt when you bite into it.
 The breadcrumbs provide a crunchy shell to contain the melting mozzarella.